EPCCed/edat/docs/README.md

 * <a href="https://github.com/EPCCed/edat/blob/master/docs/concepts.md">Crucial concepts</a> which describes the underlying ideas behind EDAT
 * <a href="https://github.com/EPCCed/edat/blob/master/docs/tasks.md">Task scheduling</a> which discusses the scheduling and management of tasks
 * <a href="https://github.com/EPCCed/edat/blob/master/docs/events.md">Event firing</a> which describes how to fire events
+* <a href="https://github.com/EPCCed/edat/blob/master/docs/in_task_consumption.md">In task consumption</a> of events which allows the programmer to start a task and then consume additional events as it runs
 * <a href="https://github.com/EPCCed/edat/blob/master/docs/environment_variables.md">Environment variables</a> which specifies all the configuration options which can be exported via environment variables or in user code

 # Initialisation of EDAT